kshen0414/Competition-Repo/README.md

 ![Alt text](image-3.png)

-6) According to my understanding, htdocs is where you should place all your php files
+6) <b>According to my understanding, htdocs is where you should place all your php files</b>
 ![Alt text](image-4.png)

 <hr>